- WRITTEN BY Jorge Rojas POSTED ON May 16,2019

-When it comes to cyberattacks on small businesses, the reality is, if you haven’t already been attacked, you will be.
+When it comes to cyberattacks on businesses, the reality is, if you haven’t already been attacked, you will be.
 What matters is that you have the security protocols in place to make sure your business withstands these attacks and is not victimized by intruders looking to do harm.

 The scope of cyberattacks, especially on SMBs, is staggering.

-According to the 2018 HISCOX Small Business Cyber Risk Report, almost half (47 percent) of small businesses suffered a cyberattack in the previous year.
+According to the 2018 HISCOX Business Cyber Risk Report, almost half (47 percent) of businesses suffered a cyberattack in the previous year.
 Of those attacked businesses, 44 percent encountered a second, third or fourth attack.
 Eight percent had five or more attacks.

 Yet the report shows a paradox.
 Business executives surveyed identified cyberattacks as one of their top two concerns, along with fraud.
 Sixty-six percent said they were concerned or very concerned about cyberattacks.

 However, among those executives, the majority haven’t taken even basic steps to protect their businesses.

 What Does a Cyberattack Mean to My Business?

 If you do not invest in cybersecurity measures, you are a sitting duck.
 That means you’ll have to pay a ransom when your business is attacked.
 You will incur costs as well, including steps to identify and eradicate the intrusion, notify customers and regulators and pay for deep web monitoring or credit monitoring.

 What is that financial cost?
 According to HISCOX, it’s $34,600 for businesses.
 The 2018 Cost of a Data Breach Study: Global Overview conducted by the Ponemon Institute shows that among SMBs and enterprises, the worldwide average total cost is $3.86 million.
 The costs are increasing each year, too.